Maureen O’Connell, Ph.D.

 “A Harsh and Dreadful Beauty: The Aesthetic Dimension of Dorothy Day’s Ethics,” pp. 163-181

 Religion, Economics and Culture in Conflict and Conversation, co-edited with Laurie M. Cassidy.
 Maryknoll, New York: Orbis Books, 2011.

-“No More Time for Nostalgia: Millennial Ethics and Remixing the Catholic Moral Tradition,” College Theology Society, Creighton University, Omaha, Nebraska, 2 June 2013.
+“No More Time for Nostalgia: Millennial Morality and Remixing the Catholic Moral Tradition,” College Theology Society Annual Convention, Creighton University, 30 May 2013.

 “Confessing Complicity: Catholic Moral Theology and White Claims to Moral Goodness in Racial Injustice,” Catholic Theological Society of America, St. Louis, MO, 6 June 2012.

 “The Age of Obama: Continuity and Change in War and Peacemaking,” panel presentation at the Society of Christian Ethics annual meeting, Washington, D.C., 7 January 2012.